pencil-code/pencil-code/doc/paper/paper.md

 (open source, distributed ownership, openness of development version).

 Other software addressing related needs include:
-Athena, CO5BOLD, ENZO, MuRAM, NIRVANA, Stagger, ZEUS, and several other LES codes.
+Athena, CO5BOLD, ENZO, MuRAM, NIRVANA, Stagger, ZEUS, Snoopy, and several other LES codes.
 There are also several other engineering DNS codes such as Sandia-3-Dimensional (S3D), a high-order compressible code, optimized for combustion, which is not open source, however.
+Another example is SpECTRE, a task-based discontinuous Galerkin code for relativistic astrophysics [@Kidder_2017].
 In addition, there are frameworks like Dedalus or Cactus, which allow one to program the equations in symbolic form.